The results are in – this year was the biggest Giving Tuesday yet!

 **Over 1 million social mentions and 21.7 billion impressions

-**Participants in over 150 counties around the world
+**Participants in over 150 countries around the world

 **100+ community coalitions

 Here are the numbers in nifty, shareable graphics:

 Case Studies – What Worked

 One of my community members, Kristi Geiger, the Development Director at Crossroad Child & Family Services in Fort Wayne, Indiana, said to me that her Giving Tuesday was, in all caps, “FANTASTIC.”

 She continued: “I utilized our social media ambassadors by making a job description and emailing at least 3 times prior to Tuesday and relied on them to really push out to their friends and followers and we utilized Facebook to post our info.”